February 2012 About This Site Archive

 *In August 2009 Philosophical Society.com made Wired Magazine's "Hottest Web Links" list.
 That month the site received over 171,000 hits and 71,000 page views.
 It also made TweetMeme's "Hottest Links on Twitter."

-*Several of the site's articles have turned up on college course syllabi in the fields of philosophy, media studies, rhetoric, and logic: e.g., Logical Fallacies, Santayana's Criticism of Nietzsche, Making Sense of MeWorld, McLuhan's Insight into the Media, and Philosophy and Depression.
+*Several of the site's articles have turned up on college course syllabi in the fields of philosophy, media studies, rhetoric, and logic.
+For instance, the article Santayana's Criticism of Nietzsche was put on the syllabus for a politics and philosophy seminar at Cambridge University, and Logical Fallacies was made required reading for a rhetoric class at the University of Notre Dame.
+Other articles used in university classrooms include Making Sense of MeWorld, McLuhan's Insight into the Media, and Philosophy and Depression.

 - Return Home -